mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 6. This splitting process is continued until a user defined stopping criteria is reached.
 For example: we can tell the the algorithm to stop once the number of observations per node becomes less than 50.
 7. In both the cases, the splitting process results in fully grown trees until the stopping criteria is reached.
 But, the fully grown tree is likely to overfit data, leading to poor accuracy on unseen data.
 This bring 'pruning'.
 Pruning is one of the technique used tackle overfitting.

+# How should the splitting procedure stop?

+A stopping condition is needed to terminate the tree growing process.
+A possible strategy is to continue expanding a node until either all the reconds belong to the same class or all the records have identical attribute values.
+Although both conditions are sufficient to stop any decision tree induction algorithm, other criteria can be imposed to allow the tree-growing procedure to terminate earlier.

 # Pruning Trees

 While stopping criteria are a relatively crude method of stopping tree growth, early studies showed that they tended to degrade the tree's performance.
 An alternative approach to stopping growth is to allow the tree to grow and then prune it back to an optimum size.

 Frequently, a node is not split further if the number of training instances reaching a node is smaller than a certain percentage of the training set (Minimum samples for a terminal node (leaf)), for example 5 percent, regardless of impurity or error.
 The idea is that any decision based on too few instances can cause the variance and thus generalization error.
-Stopping tree construction early on before it is full is called *preprunning* the tree.
+Stopping tree construction early on before it is full is called *preprunning* the tree (also known as Early Stopping Rule).

 Another possibility to get simpler trees is *postpruning*, which in practice works better than preprunning.
 Tree growing is greedy and at each step, we can a decision, namely to generate a decision node and continue to further on, never backtracking, and trying out an altervative.
 The only exception is postprunning where we try to find and prune unnecessary subtrees.